Ramochka2020/LinuxServer/README.md

 3. Give `grader` root privileges

-...Edit the /etc/sudoers file, by running $ sudo visudo
+	Edit the /etc/sudoers file, by running $ sudo visudo

-......Search for a line that :`root  ALL=(ALL:ALL) ALL`
+	Search for a line that :`root  ALL=(ALL:ALL) ALL`

-......Add the following line below it:`grader ALL=(ALL:ALL) ALL`
+	Add the following line below it:`grader ALL=(ALL:ALL) ALL`

-...Save and close the visudo file
+	Save and close the visudo file

 4. Generate Key pair on my local machine using ssh-keygen and run it.